 An example of checking the leap year using Python input function

-As you run the following program, the user will be asked to enter a year.
-As you enter the year and press the enter key, the entered value of the year will be calculated to check whether it is a leap year or not and the result will be displayed on the screen.
+After entering the year and pressing the enter key, the entered value of the year will be calculated to check whether it is a leap year or not and the result will be displayed on the screen.
 Have a look:

 Output: